 Both groups made excellent points.
 However, the more compelling argument favored borrowing immediately so that repairs could begin as soon as possible.

-While there were good points made by both groups, the more compelling argument clearly favored borrowing now to facilitate immediate repairs.
 If your association is facing a similar situation, you may want to use this outline as a framework for discussion.

 Real estate values within the community have lagged the local market due to two factors.
-First, the general uncertainty around the impending capital improvement project has suppressed sales.
+First, the general uncertainty around the upcoming capital improvement project has suppressed sales.
 And the overall appearance of disrepair has made the association uncompetitive and less desirable than other communities in the area.

 Left unattended, disrepair issues that exist today are likely to worsen over time.
 Although not as quantifiable, there was also concern that any delay in repairs could trigger a domino effect.
-Unrepaired roofs could lead to leaking, collapsing and mold issues.
+Unrepaired roofs could lead to leaking, collapsing, and mold issues.
 Further deterioration in balcony and pool areas exposed the association to expenses related to potential and preventable injuries.

 Arch Capital Solutions acts as an advocate for your HOA.
 We have relationships with lenders throughout the country who specialize in HOA loans.

-In many states, the board may actually have a fiduciary duty to make financial decisions that are in the best interest of their members.
+In many states, the board has a fiduciary duty to make financial decisions in the best interest of its members.
 Arch Capital Solutions can satisfy those fiduciary duties acting as the HOA’s financial advisor.
 We help HOAs obtain financing and choose the best proposal from multiple lenders.